Coooookies/Grasscutter-MeaMailPlus/README.md

 ```
 #### Template file
 You can make multiple template files in `template` folder, only supports `JSON`.
 like this:
 TemplateExample.json
 ```
 {
-  "templateId": 1001,              // Your template id
+  "templateId": 1001,              // Your template id, can't be repeated
   "title": "Mail title",           // Your Mail title "sender": "KiritaniIwako",       // Your sender name, you can set "Server" "expireTime": 0,                 // Your mail expire time, will be explained in detail later.